SPLATteam/SPLAT-WebGuide/docs/working_with_technologies.rst

 3. Click on :button:`Update Model Data` to update the model with the new data.

 .. note::
+    1. There are no capacity limits for generic technologies.
-    If a user specifies values both in the Constant column, as well as under milestone year columns, only the constant value will be used to update the MESSAGE model and the other values will be ignored.
+    2. If a user specifies values both in the Constant column, as well as under milestone year columns, only the constant value will be used to update the MESSAGE model and the other values will be ignored.

 .. _renewable_tech: